Francesco Raffaello Santoro

 Francesco Raffaello Santoro (1844, Cosenza – 1927, Rome) was an Italian painter.
 He was known for his work in landscapes and genre themes, both in oils and watercolors.

 Life and work

 He was born in Cosenza in Calabria, to a family of artists.
 His cousin was the painter, Rubens Santoro.

-His first training was with his father who had founded a studio in Fuscaldo called Lithography Calabria which mainly made copies of sacred works and portraits.
+His first training was with his father, who founded a studio in Fuscaldo called Lithography Calabria which mainly made copies of sacred works and portraits.
 By 1865, Francesco had moved to Naples at the Royal Institute of Fine Arts.

 He obtained a stipend from the Provincial Council of Cosenza to Study in Florence but, during 1864–1865, he travelled instead to England.
 In 1868, he obtained a stipend from the academy in Naples to study in Rome.

 In 1885, he traveled again to Britain, and married a wealthy Scottish woman.
 Later, he returned to Rome to open a studio.